Colton Underwood Teases ‘Bachelor’ Finale Spoilers: ‘The Story Goes On’

-Viewers were left with a major “To Be Continued” at the end of Monday’s episode of The Bachelor.
-Spoilers tease that the two-night finale will be epic and Colton Underwood is sharing a few tantalizing tidbits about what’s on the way.
+Viewers were left with a major cliffhanger at the end of Monday’s episode of The Bachelor.
+Spoilers tease that the two-night finale will be epic, and Colton Underwood is sharing a few tantalizing tidbits about what’s on the way.

-“You see that, obviously, the story goes on and the show goes on and I think that I had a realiziation, ‘Life is not fair’ to myself.”
+“You see that, obviously, the story goes on and the show goes on and I think that I had a realization, ‘Life is not fair’ to myself.”

-Colton explains that he does sit down and talk with host Chris Harrison for quite some time after he returns and that conversation apparently was quite helpful to him.
+Colton explains that he does sit down and talk with host Chris Harrison for quite some time after he returns, and that this conversation was apparently quite helpful to him.
 In addition to that, The Bachelor spoilers share that Underwood will get a chance to talk with his dad about all of this.

-Talking to his family, and especially his father, helps Colton determine that he owes it to the women involved as well as to himself to keep moving forward with this experience and see where it leads.
+Talking to his family, and especially his father, helps Colton determine that he owes it to the women involved — as well as to himself — to keep moving forward with this experience, to see where it leads.
 Underwood told E!
 Online that at the time of the jump, he needed some time by himself to sit in that moment and process things as he tried to figure out what to do next.

 hello GOODMORNING pic.twitter.com/REl0AQ5hvF